nicolomartini/ros2-wifi-stochastic-delay/README.md

 ## 📊 Key Results

-* **Distribution & Payload Dependency:** For typical control traffic (small payloads < 1 KB), the OWD follows a **Log-normal distribution**, characterized by heavy tails.
-As the payload size increases, the distribution shape evolves, transitioning towards a **central distribution** (serialization-dominated).
+* **Distribution & Payload Dependency:** For typical control traffic (small payloads), the OWD follows a **Log-normal distribution**, characterized by heavy tails.
+As the payload size increases, the distribution shape evolves, transitioning towards a **central distribution**.
 * **Asymmetry:** The channel is statistically asymmetric ($OWD_{AB} \neq OWD_{BA}$).
 * **Impact:** Introducing the stochastic delay model in the control loop causes a violation of the phase margin, leading to **instability** in the standard PD controller.